wazuh/wazuh-documentation/source/user-manual/agent-enrollment/security-options/manager-identity-verification.rst

              # /var/ossec/bin/wazuh-control restart

 #.
-Select the “Endpoints Summary” module to check for the newly enrolled agent and its connection status in the Wazuh dashboard to confirm that enrollment was successful.
+Select the **Endpoints Summary** module to check for the newly enrolled agent and its connection status in the Wazuh dashboard to confirm that enrollment was successful.

 .. _manager-identity-this-windows-endpoint: